- DATA &

 Effective January 1, 2011 California businesses will have the option to select a Single Sales Factor.
 This allows companies to choose to weigh only sales made in the state – not property or payroll – to determine corporate taxes owed.

-Administered by the Board of Equalization, the State of California imposes a sales and use tax that is 7.25%.
-In addition local counties and cities can add a percentage to the State tax which is currently averaging 1.00%.
+Administered by the Board of Equalization, the State of California imposes a sales and use tax.
+The tax in a specific California location has three parts: the state tax rate, the local tax rate and any district tax rate that may be in effect.
+In Shasta County as well as the incorporated cities of Anderson, Redding and Shasta Lake the total rate is 7.5%.
+To look up a certain area Click Here.
 The sales tax applies to the gross receipts of retailers from the sale of tangible personal property which is not specifically exempt.
 Specific exemptions include most food for home consumption and prescription medicine.
 Sales tax is imposed at the point of sale.
 It is the responsibility of the retailer, but paid by the purchaser.

 Use tax is paid on items purchased for the intent of use in California.
 Intent of use is defined as used in California within 90 days of purchase.
 The tax is self-reported and paid at the rate applicable in the jurisdiction in which the item will be used less the tax paid in another state.